lelou6666/nimbus-docs/phantom/webapp.rst

 .. image:: images/phantom_home.png
    :width: 500

-This page should guide you through the steps to start launching set of virtual machines, which are called Domains in Phantom.
+This page should guide you through the steps to start launching sets of virtual machines, which are called Domains in Phantom.

 Setting up your Cloud Credentials
 =============================

-Go to the `Clouds <https://svc.uc.futuregrid.org:8440/phantom/sites>`_ page and add your site credentials:
+Go to the `Clouds <https://svc.uc.futuregrid.org:8440/phantom/sites>`_ page and add your cloud credentials for each site you intend to use:

 .. image:: images/phantom_sites.png
    :width: 500